How to Pronounce 'PUNDIT' - English Pronunciation

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.

 Depending on the lesson plan you may wish to arrange the room differently - for example if you will be doing work in small groups then setting up small tables for 2-4 students might work, or if you want to create an informal, relaxed atmosphere for a small group, then a horseshoe shape might be conducive to an engaged whole class discussio.

-Issues need to be dealt with immediately, sensitively and could range from stopping talking and looking at a student, rearranging the class situation, or asking a student to stay behind to discuss the behaviour and how it affects the class.
+Issues need to be dealt with immediately, sensitively and could range from stopping talking and looking at a student, rearranging the class situation, or asking a student to stay behind to discuss the behaviour and how it affects the clas.